 Transit is crucial for economic recovery from the COVID pandemic, which has posed severe financial challenges for public transportation in the Chicago region and across the U.S. This page describes our region's response to the COVID-19 pandemic's effects on transit.
-Visit the webpages of CTA, Metra, and Pace for current information about their services.
+Visit the websites of CTA, Metra, and Pace for current information about their services.
 Scroll down this page for information about adjustments to RTA Reduced Fare and Ride Free Programs for seniors and persons with disabilities.

 - During the pandemic, the RTA has published twice-monthly COVID Update emails, which have now become the Regional Transit Update (please subscribe).

 - The RTA created a COVID Transit Dashboard to track statistics about the pandemic's effects on ridership, revenue, and other factors.

 - The RTA Board meetings held monthly in 2020-21 featured discussion of the COVID response activities described on this page.